 - That they have the option to appeal.

-Students who are under the age of 21 cannot possess empty alcohol containers whether for decoration, or leftover from original use.
-This includes
+If you’re under the age of 21, you cannot possess empty alcohol containers whether for decoration, or leftover from original use.
+This includes:

 - wine bottles/boxes, and/or